Corporate Social Responsibility (CSR) Policy

 - Engaging the services of specialised agencies to implement the projects

-If the trust, society or company is not established by SGS or its holding, subsidiary or associate company, SGS would ensure that it has an established track record of three years in undertaking similar programs or projects.
+If the trust, society or company is not established by SGS or its holding, subsidiary or associate company, SGS will ensure that it has an established track record of three years in undertaking similar programmes or projects.

-i.
-Community based organisation, whether formal or informal
+- Community based organisation whether formal or informal

-While partnering with other organisations/institutions or engaging the services of specialised agencies, the credentials of such entities will be verified and all requisite information and documentation as listed in Annexure 1 would be obtained and necessary documentation would be completed.
+While partnering with other organisations/institutions or engaging the services of specialised agencies the credentials of such entities will be verified and all requisite information/documents as listed in Annexure 1 will be obtained and necessary documentation will be completed.

-- In terms of the provisions of section 135 of the Companies Act, 2013 read with The Companies (Corporate Social Responsibility Policy) Rules, 2014 the Board of Directors (Board) of SGS have constituted a Corporate Social Responsibility (CSR) Committee comprising three directors
+- In terms of the provisions of section 135 of the Companies Act, 2013 read with The Companies (Corporate Social Responsibility Policy) Rules, 2014 the Board of Directors (Board) of SGS have constituted a Corporate Social Responsibility (CSR) Committee comprising of all Directors

 - The CSR Committee has formulated this CSR Policy indicating the activities to be undertaken by SGS

-- The Board of SGS after taking into account the recommendations made by the CSR Committee has approved this CSR Policy
+- The CSR Committee after considering the recommendations made by the CSR Executive Committee has approved this CSR Policy

-- The CSR Committee along with the CSR team of employees of SGS would be responsible for implementing and taking decisions in respect of the CSR Policy
+- The CSR Executive Committee along with the CSR team of employees of SGS will be responsible for implementing and taking decisions in respect of the CSR Policy

-- The CSR Committee shall monitor the implementation of the CSR projects, programs and activities from time to time and issue suitable directions to the CSR team
+- The CSR Executive Committee shall monitor the implementation of the CSR projects/programmes/activities from time to time and issue suitable directions to the CSR team

-- The CSR Committee shall decide the priority of the activities to be undertaken for CSR
+- The CSR Executive Committee shall decide the priority of the activities to be undertaken for CSR

-- The CSR Committee shall hold at least two meetings every year for reviewing the implementation of the CSR Policy and report their findings/views to the board of SGS
+- The CSR Executive Committee shall hold at least two meetings every year for reviewing the implementation of the CSR Policy and report their findings/views to the CSR Committee

-- The CSR committee can communicate with any means of communication
+- The CSR Executive committee can communicate with any means of communication

-- CSR Cell of SGS would act as “NODAL” and would put up all cases to the CSR Committee for consideration.
-The board will approve the appropriate proposals.
-The managing director will authorise the expenditure as per the approval/his financial limits under DAM.
-If there is any deviation in the expenditure from the approved proposal, it would be put up for the board’s approval.
+- CSR Executive Committee of SGS would act as “NODAL” and would put up all cases to the CSR Executive Chairperson for consideration.
+The Chairperson will approve the proposal.
+The MD will authorise the expenditure as per the approval/his financial limits under the Delegation Authority Matrix (DAM).
+If there is any deviation in the expenditure from the approved proposal, it will be put up for CSR Executive Committee approval

-- All expenses towards programs, projects and activities will be supported with appropriate documentation
+- All expenses towards the programmes/projects/activities will be supported with appropriate documents

-- In the event that 2% of the average net profit of the last 3 years is not spent in a financial year on the selected CSR activities, reasons for the same shall be specified in the annual report on CSR activities in the board’s report
+- In the event that 2% of the average net profit of the last 3 years is not spent in a financial year on the selected CSR activities, reasons for the same shall be specified in the Annual Report (Annexure 2) on CSR activities in the Board’s report

 - Any surplus generated out of the CSR activities will not be added to the normal business profits of SGS

-- The report(s) shall include the details of the program’s effectiveness in achieving the desired objectives by actually reaching out to the beneficiaries or intended beneficiaries of the respective projects, programs and activities
+- The report(s) shall include the details of the programme’s effectiveness in achieving the desired objectives by actually reaching out to the beneficiaries or intended beneficiaries of the respective projects/programmes/activities

-- Based on effectiveness and necessity, the CSR Committee can make recommendations to the board for continuation or withdrawal of any particular project, program or activity
+- Based on effectiveness and necessity, the CSR Executive Committee could recommend to the CSR Committee for continuation or withdrawal of any project/programme/activity

-- For CSR activities where a Community Development Program is involved, a base line survey will be carried out and the cost benefit assessed
+- CSR activities where a Community Development Programme is involved, a base line survey will be carried out and cost benefit assessed

-- Meticulous documentation relating to CSR policies, programs, expenditures, procurement, etc. shall be prepared and placed before the CSR Committee
+- Meticulous documentation relating to CSR policies, programmes, expenditures, procurement etc. shall be prepared and placed before the CSR Committee

-Maintenance of assets created under CSR will be the responsibility of the concerned beneficiaries and local representatives.
-Before any capital investment is made, an undertaking will be taken from representatives of the local community specifying their responsibility for the maintenance of the assets.
+Maintenance of assets created under CSR will be the responsibility of the concerned beneficiaries and local representative of the society.
+Before any capital investment is made, an undertaking will be taken from the representatives of the local community that will be responsible for maintenance of the assets.